langdoc/elan-fst/README.md

 ### Version used for Pite Saami

-The version of the Python script named `add_pos2elan_p3-sje-psdp.py` differs from the other versions by **not** overwriting extant annotations in lemma/pos/morph tiers.
-The idea is that ambiguities that have been removed manually do not get re-inserted again if an .eaf is processed using this script.
-However, if extant annotations are incorrect, these incorrect analyses survive.
-This version is used in the [Pite Saami Syntax Project](http://saami.uni-freiburg.de/psdp/syntax/) (progeny of the [Pite Saami Documentation Project](http://saami.uni-freiburg.de/psdp/)); variations to the original script by Iris Perkmann.
+The version of the Python script named `add_pos2elan_p3-sje-psdp.py` differs slightly from the other versions in two ways.
+First, it adds annotations on a gloss tier (child of the pos tier) with an (ideally) brief, generl English translation of the relevant lemma (translations come from an external xml file containing lemmas and translations).
+Second, information on the individual non-final components of compounds are also included in annotations on in the part-of-speech, morphology and gloss tiers.
+This version is used in the [Pite Saami Syntax Project](http://saami.uni-freiburg.de/psdp/syntax/) (progeny of the [Pite Saami Documentation Project](http://saami.uni-freiburg.de/psdp/)); variations to the original script by Iris Perkmann and Joshua Wilbur.

 ## Authors